santtunurmi/santtunurmi/README.md

 ## About me:

 I am a 22-year-old engineering student in the JAMK University of Applied Sciences in the field of information and communication technology (ICT), specializing in data analytics and AI.
 I am actively looking for jobs and I want to increase my work experience.
-My hobbies include music and video games.
+My hobbies include music and video games.<br />
-I am very interested in both data-analytics and AI.
+&nbsp; &nbsp; &nbsp; &nbsp; I am very interested in both data-analytics and AI.
 In the future I plan on graduating as an ICT-engineer and improve in my field in the workforce.
 I work the most efficient solo, but I am also a fantastic team-player as I can explain myself efficiently and clearly.
 I am a fast learner.

 ### Skills: